arisolta/analyst_grok/README.md

 uv run main.py
 ```

-When prompted, enter a stock ticker symbol (e.g., AAPL) or company name.
+When prompted, enter a stock ticker symbol (e.g., AAPL) - be mindful to adjust for non-US stocks by adding the exchange (e.g., BP.L or SAP.DE).
 The application will generate a comprehensive equity analyst report and save it as a timestamped `.txt` file.

 ## Requirements